Skip to content

 Q. Can you help me with priorities?

-A. A detailed explanation for the priorities can be found in the document called, "School Choice Permit Procedures".
-There is also a breakdown of priorities by school level document on the Planning and Enrollment website under "Resources", called "School Choice Priorities and Their Meanings".
-Priorities are only considered during the lottery.
-When you answer a "Verify" field with a "Yes" or "No", PowerSchool uses those answers to assign the application a priority that will be used during the lottery to award a place on the waitlist.
+A. Priorities are only considered during the lottery.
+When you answer a blank "Verify" field with a "Yes" or "No", PowerSchool uses those answers to assign the application a priority that will be used during the lottery to award a place on the waitlist.
 The priority assigned can be found at the top each individual application, or on the record itself in Submission Workspace main menu.
+It's always best to review the permit application's reason, come up with your own priority number, and answer the questions so that the priority YOU decided shows at the top of the permit request screen.
+The Board priorities are available on the Resources page of the Planning and Enrollment website.

 Q. I cannot get the green “Approval button” to appear on this application.
 What am I missing?